Celebrity Facialist Joanna Vargas Shares Her 5 Cardinal Skin-Care Rules

 Just keep drinking that green juice.

-If by chance, in an alternate universe (or maybe our next lives?), we were A-list celebrities whose jobs literally required looking A+ all the time and walking the red carpet on the regular, complete with HD camera-ready flawless skin, only one person would be trusted with our faces.
-That person is New York–based esthetician Joanna Vargas, whose treatment list of not-messing-around facials paired with half an hour spent in an infrared bed (basically a time-machine) promises perfectly glowing skin that would give just about anyone—celebrity or not—the confidence to walk in front of a billion camera flashes without fifteen layers of foundation.
-Vargas’ roster of fountain-of-youth-drinking clients speaks for itself; Julianne Moore (um, how old is she actually?), Naomi Watts (ditto) and Rachel Weisz (need we say more?) among them.
-But as Vargas pointed out when we sat down with her in her Fifth Avenue office, there’s no actual fountain of youth—rather it takes time, work and a super regimented routine, to make all that glow appear natural.
+If in an alternate universe (or maybe our next lives?), we were A-list celebrities whose jobs literally required HD-camera-ready flawless skin all the time, we would trust only one person with our faces.
+That person is bicoastal aesthetician Joanna Vargas, whose menu of no-joke facials paired with half an hour spent in her red LED light bed (basically a skin time-machine) promises perfectly glowing skin that would give just about anyone—celebrity or not—the confidence to walk in front of a billion camera flashes.
+Vargas’ roster of fountain-of-youth-drinking clients speaks for itself: Julianne Moore (um, how old is she actually?), Naomi Watts, and Rachel Weisz among them.
+But as Vargas pointed out when we sat down with her in her Fifth Avenue office in New York, there’s no actual fountain of youth—rather it takes time, work, and a super-regimented routine to make all that glow appear natural.
 So what exactly does it entail?
-We had her break it down for us (spoiler alert: dry brushing, sunscreen and green juice) after she finished detailing her career path and in-flight skincare routine.
+We had her break it down for us (spoiler alert: dry-brushing, sunscreen, and green juice) after she finished detailing her career path and in-flight skin-care routine.

-“I studied photography and women's studies at the University of Chicago.
-I moved to New York with the intention of working in that industry, but realized that personalitywise I wasn't cut out for it.
-I ended up going to aesthetic school to get a license, and I ended up falling in love with taking care of people and the one-on-one client experience.
-So I decided to give myself a year to see if I liked it—that was a really long time ago and I never looked back.
+“I studied photography and women’s studies at the University of Chicago.
+I moved to New York with the intention of working in that industry, but realized that personality-wise I wasn't cut out for it.
+I ended up going to esthetics school to get a license and falling in love with taking care of people and the one-on-one client experience.
+So I decided to give myself a year to see if I liked it—that was a really long time ago, and I never looked back.

 “A few months into my first job, I looked at my book and realized it was full of requests, which made it real that people were actually coming back!
 I knew then I wanted to make it my career.”